hasselx/portfolio/README.md

 * Timeline for education and experience
 * Projects and publications showcase
 * Contact section with external links
+*Contact.jsx - pulse maker Toggle markers: 1 to turn on, 0 to turn off

 ## Tech Stack